Contents

 Not Paying Your Taxes

-If you file your taxes and don’t pay the balance owing by the due date, then the CRA will charge interest on the unpaid taxes.
+If you file your taxes and don’t pay the balance owed by the due date, then the CRA will charge interest on the unpaid taxes.
 When it comes to outstanding debts, the CRA charges compounding daily interest on current and previous balances.
-However, if you’re in this situation, the best thing you can do is contact the CRA directly.
+However, if you’re in this financial situation, the best thing you can do is contact the CRA directly.
 They’ll be able to help you come up with a solution to get your debt paid.

 However, if none of these options work for you and you still can’t pay your tax obligations, the best option is to contact the CRA directly.
-There are extenuating circumstances to every situation, and in some of these situations, they can grant relief to interest and penalties, and make arrangements for when you’re able to pay.
+There are extenuating circumstances to every situation, and in some of these situations, they can grant relief from interest and penalties and make arrangements for when you’re able to pay.
 Depending on your circumstances, they can provide taxpayer relief as well as waive penalties.

-How Long You Can Go Without Filing Taxes in Canada
+How Long Can You Go Without Filing Taxes in Canada

 In Canada, how long you can go without filing your taxes depends on whether you owe money or not.
 If you don’t owe, then you avoid penalties.
 However, you can stop receiving some of your government benefits since you need to file your taxes annually to receive these.
 However, if you don’t file, you can technically go up to 10 years without filing.
 You have up to 10 years from the end of the calendar year in order to file that return, whether you owe or not.
 You’re just not likely to incur a penalty if you don’t owe.

-Not Filing Your Taxes but You Don’t Owe Any Money
+Not Filing Your Taxes, but You Don’t Owe Any Money

 As we mentioned, if you don’t file your taxes and don’t owe any money, there won’t be any interest penalties.
 That said, your government benefits will be suspended until you file your return.
 These government benefits include: